What you need to know

-Job growth in the motion picture industry will stem from continued strong demand for new movies and television shows.
 The number of Internet-only platforms, such as streaming services, is likely to increase, along with the number of shows produced for these platforms.
 This growth may lead to more work for actors.

 Many actors enhance their skills through formal dramatic education.
 Many who specialize in theater have bachelor’s degrees, but a degree is not required.

 Although some people succeed in acting without getting a formal education, most actors acquire some formal preparation through a theater company’s acting conservatory or a university drama or theater arts program.
 Students can take college classes in drama or filmmaking to prepare for a career as an actor.
 Classes in dance or music may help as well.